 Events range from curated film screenings to poetry readings, and from debates and interviews to interactive arts-based activities.

-The Byre Theatre, managed by the University of St Andrews in agreement with Fife Council and Creative Scotland, represents the artistic and cultural hub of North East Fife, and features a fully equipped theatre, a black-box studio, exhibition space as well as a licensed bar and café.
+The Byre Theatre, managed by the University of St Andrews in agreement with Fife Council and Creative Scotland, represents the artistic and cultural hub of North East Fife, and features a fully equipped theatre, a black-box studio and exhibition space as well as a spacious foyer and seating area.

-Five or six Byre World events take place each semester in the Byre’s Lawrence Levy Studio, where the set-up can be easily adapted to different formats.
+Four or five Byre World events take place each semester in the Byre’s Lawrence Levy Studio, where the set-up can be adapted to different formats.

 Most Byre World events involve collaborations with individuals and groups beyond academia.
 All events are free to attend and give the audience the opportunity to ask questions and provide valuable feedback.